What does Treloar's do?

 What specialist services and expertise are available at or accessed by Treloar's?

-Treloar's is able to provide holistic support to your child with therapists, nurses, dieticians, counsellors, assistive technologists, educational psychologists and sensory impairment advisors all available on-site.
+Treloar's is able to provide holistic support to your child with therapists, nurses, dietitians, counsellors, assistive technologists, educational psychologists and sensory impairment advisors all available on-site.

 We also have a GP service which runs clinics on-site, visiting orthopaedic consultants, orthotists every Wednesday from Basingstoke, opticians, dental service and active design (Wheelchair) service.